tobiasbriones/ep-file-system/docs/dev/plain-tcp-vs-web-sockets/index.md

 This is not the first time I apply this obviously, but I have the chance to illustrate it here, so now you now.

+### TCP and WebSockets are Different

+These protocols are both TCP but have different APIs as said above.

+TCP is not about sending packets but streaming data.
+Programmers use to use the annoying old-school line feed `\n` to "separate" messages.
+I hate it, so I employed `JSON` objects to communicate between computers and just wait for the file chunks as is when transferring files to avoid the unnecessary overhead of JSON messages in those network-heavy cases.

+So, machines need to have a way to communicate, a.k.a. the custom protocol.

+JSON is a great current standard to serialize messages.

+After thinking about the general problem, as a mathematician I could only think on a superb FSM: I have a finite amount of states in the server and client, I can move from one state to another, and the objectives can be saved as states.

+The nature of a state machine is blocking or linear, unless they're some kind of non-deterministic automaton (NDFA) that is in multiple states at once, but that's not the case here.

+Now the problem ends up whether to use another port for file transferring, and the main port for connecting the hub of clients or implementing web sockets with an asynchronous message handling.